telefab/POV3DLED/README.md

-POV3DLED - Rotating LED sphere
+POV3DLED - Rotating LED globe
 ========

+* The "Globe" directory contains an Arduino library to control the globe.
+Examples are also provided.

-The "things" directory contains 3D models of parts of the sphere.
+* The "Things" directory contains 3D models of parts of the globe.

+* The "ImageConverter" directory contains a Java program to convert images to be able to draw them on the globe.